ProjectSegfault/website/src/routes/legal/privacy-policy.md

 We have Plausible analytics installed on our website (the one you are on right now!), and our [Blog](https://blog.projectsegfau.lt), which means we can just easily see what part of our site you're on, what country you are from, what platform you are from, potentially a referrer and all those get clumped up together.

-It is about the same as nginx logging.
+**Plausible analytics does not collect any PII(Personally Identifiable Information)**

 We use analytics in order to see how many visitors we get every day, what pages get visited the most, what countries visit our website the most etc. uBlock and other privacy extensions block Plausible by default.

 If you would like to see our website's statistics, [look no further](https://analytics.projectsegfau.lt/projectsegfau.lt).